Skip to content

 • the attempt is logged.

-The middleware is currently controlled by two feature flags:
+The middleware is currently controlled by a single feature flag.

-• check_path_traversal_middleware.
-This is the main switch.
+check_path_traversal_middleware.
 Disabling this will entirely disable the middleware and make it a no-op.
+Path traversal attempts will not be blocked anymore.

 In case of an incident with this middleware, look at: